Rate-Distance Trade-offs for List-Decodable Insertion-Deletion Codes: Inner Bound via Analyzing Random Codes

 \section{Inner Bound via Analyzing Random Codes}

-In this section, we provide an inner bound on the highest rate achievable by list-decodable insertion-deletion codes.
-We start with a preliminary lemma. \begin{lemma}[From \cite{levenshtein1974elements}] Let $n, n_i$, and $q$ be positive integers and $S\in[q]^{n_i}$.
-Then, the number of strings that lie inside the insertion ball of radius $n_i$ around $S$ is
+In this section, we provide an inner bound on the highest rate achievable by list-decodable insertion-deletion codes. \noITW{We start with a preliminary lemma in the following.} Throughout this section, we define $\mathcal{B}_i(S, n_i)$ or the \emph{insertion sphere of radius $n_i$} as the set of all strings that can be obtained by $n_i$ insertions from $S$. $\mathcal{B}_d(S, n_d)$ and $\mathcal{B}(S, n_i, n_d)$ are similarly defined\noITW{ as the \emph{deletion sphere of radius $n_d$} and the \emph{insertion-deletion sphere of insertion radius $n_i$ and deletion radius $n_d$} around $S$}\ITWonly{ for deletions and combination of insertions and deletions}. \begin{lemma}[From \cite{levenshtein1974elements}] Let $n, n_i$, and $q$ be positive integers and $S\in[q]^{n}$.
+Then, \noITW{the size of the insertion sphere of radius $n_i$ around $S$ is } \ITWonly{$|\mathcal{B}_i(S, n_i)| = \sum_{i=0}^{n_i}{n+n_i \choose i}(q-1)^i.$} \end{lemma}